 Here’s what to do when you can’t get off of the “I miss my boyfriend” train…

 - I’m going to directly quote my girlfriend again: “He was perfect for me, Natasha.
 I mean, our parents got along so well and we really would have had the cutest kids.
 I have this connection with his little sister and I am in love with his family.
 He’s so handsome and always made me laugh.
 We looked perfect together and now it’s over.
 He’s really a great guy.
 What am I going to do now?”
 Guess what?
-You’re not going to sleep with his parents, his siblings, his dog or his family.
+You’re going to do BETTER.
+Last time I checked, you’re not going to be sleeping with his parents, his siblings, his dog, or his family.
 You’re going to have to be with HIM, live with HIM, and sleep with HIM, every night.
-You KNOW deep down he is toxic and undeserving of you.
 Having a great family or the opinion that you’d make a cute kid together is not a good enough reason to have a lifetime of misery.

-- If you’re thinking “I miss my boyfriend” and crying because you miss the sex, the comfort, having him around, etc., this means you need to realize that you are emotionally tied to the idea of him.
-If you were to instill some boundaries and learn how to love yourself, you’d be much more inclined to use reality and the truth to move on.
+- If you’re thinking “I miss my boyfriend” and crying because you miss the sex, the comfort, having him around, etc., this means you need to realize that you are emotionally tied to the idea of him; to what he represented.
+This is not who he is in reality.

-I’ve shed oceans of tears and wasted years obsessing over relationships past.
-I’ve cyber-stalked, broken down, beat myself up, and felt paralyzing amounts of shame.
-A lot of that is normal to experience when you’re no longer with someone that had your heart and was reckless with it.
+A lot of this is normal to experience when you’re no longer with someone that had your heart and was reckless with it.

 + If you need further and more personalized help with your breakup, please look into working with me here.